- About Citrus Heights

 - First aid administration

 - Delivering babies, often in less than desirable conditions

 The name "Ladies in White" aptly describes the all-female squad who slipped into their all white coveralls when summoned to an emergency.
 Fastened to many of these uniforms were a diaper pin with any number of safety pins attached to it.
 This signified the number of babies each had delivered.
 Skilled in a variety of rescue and medical techniques, the ladies successfully competed in national and international events.

 Historical Contributions Publication

-The City of Citrus Heights and the History and Arts Commission take great pride in the legacy, strength and dedication of the Ladies in White and the Ladies Auxiliary.
+The City of Citrus Heights takes great pride in the legacy, strength and dedication of the Ladies in White and the Ladies Auxiliary.

 The women who were a part of the Ladies in White and Ladies Auxiliary worked selflessly in their positions.
 When asked if she ever got tired of receiving calls in the middle of the night, Lois Patterson, Louise Patterson's sister-in-law, immediately responded, "Oh no!
 It is an honor to be part of the Ladies in White."

-The History and Arts Commission has published a book based on the historical contributions of this local WWII era all-female volunteer firefighting brigade, which eventually evolved into one of the nation's first and most effective volunteer first aid programs.
+The City of Citrus Heights has published a book based on the historical contributions of this local WWII era all-female volunteer firefighting brigade, which eventually evolved into one of the nation's first and most effective volunteer first aid programs.
 This book combines historical information the city has amassed over the years including oral history interviews, donated photograph collections, and information from both the city's and the Sacramento Metropolitan Fire District's archival collections.
 Visit the Lulu Bookstore website to purchase a copy.